manaproject/manaproject/index.md

 Using Mana annotation features, high-performance computing can become a simple task.

-Mana will natively support OpenCL if i is available, or it would simply run a kernel on various CPU threads if it is not available.
+Mana will natively support OpenCL if it is available, or it would simply run a kernel on various CPU threads if it is not.

 ```
 import(